Xonshiz/CoManga/README.md

 It's as easy as that.

 #### iOS
 Currently there's no build for iOS.
 So, you'll have to compile the project yourself.
 Check the "How To Compile" section for details.
+Note that once you deploy/build the application once on your iOS device, you need not repeat the same steps again and again.
+It'll install the application on your device, so you can just fire it up and use it.

 #### UWP
 UWP app is also available in the [Latest Releases](https://github.com/Xonshiz/Comic_dl-Mobile-Application/releases/latest) section.
 You can download the application from there and run it like any other application.